 At first, we thought we could go to the CEOs of big food companies and convince them to pay better prices to [coffee] producers.
 It was pretty naïve, but we had hope.
 The CEOs said, ‘Oh no, we can’t pay more to the producers; we operate in the free market.
 What if we pay a higher price and other companies don’t?’

 In many cases, the prices that are paid for the products they help to produce are so low that, first of all, the owners do not earn enough money to pay their workers a decent wage for the often difficult, dirty, and dangerous work which they perform; second, the working conditions, including housing for migrant workers, are often deplorable because there is not enough money to improve them; and third, when the workers are injured or suffer other work-related health problems, there is not enough money to pay them adequate benefits or compensation.
-Furthermore, because of their illegal status, they have absolutely no recourse to the legal system in order to seek redress or prevent the abuses which they may incur while performing their jobs.
+Furthermore, because of their illegal status, they have absolutely no recourse to the legal system in order to seek redress or prevent the abuses that they may incur while performing their jobs.
 Thus, these illegal workers, who perform jobs which most Americans do not want to perform because they are dangerous, dirty, and physically difficult, but which are essential to the smooth operation of the American capitalist machine, have been reduced to a servile condition that, in many ways, is a form of economic slavery.
 They form the ideal labour force in the laissez-faire economist’s vision of an economic utopia, where the operations of the free market are unimpeded and uncorrected by government regulations, programs, and punishments.